volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 The dataset can be downloaded from: https://www.kaggle.com/oddrationale/mnist-in-csv for EDA.
 The dataset used for creating the models are downloaded through torchvision.datasets and keras.datasets in the ipynb attached (See the downloads from: tf.keras.datasets.mnist and torchvision.datasets.MNIST)

+#### 4- Breast Cancer dataset is analyzed with Pandas, Seaborn, and Matplot Libraries.
+Decision Tree & XGBoost models are trained to make a prediction with 95% and 97% accuracy respectively.
+The dataset can be obtained at: http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+Data has information about 569 patients.
+There are 32 attributes.